rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 >Note on distribution statement: <CITE>The bookseller Felix Guybert was active in Paris from 1539 to 1563</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

 <a name="5.285.32.5">5.285.32.5</a> **Place of distribution supplied based on address or sign**.
-Make a Note on distribution statement to justify a supplied the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) based on a sign or address if the reason is not evident from the rest of the description and if considered important (see [5.26.38.1](/DCRMR/ppdm/Place-of-distribution/#5.26.38.1)).
+Make a Note on distribution statement to justify a supplied [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) based on a sign or address if the reason is not evident from the rest of the description and if considered important (see [5.26.38.1](/DCRMR/ppdm/Place-of-distribution/#5.26.38.1)).

 >Example:
 >Distribution statement: <CITE>[London] : To be sold at the first shop in Popes-Head-Alley, next to Cornhill, near the Exchange</CITE>